Branchout/branchout/README.md

 # branchout

-A tool for managing organisations with many repositories in a structured way, commonly called a Project Monorepo
+A tool for managing organisations with many repositories in a structured way, commonly called a Projected Monorepo

 * consistent naming
 * fast updates